Cruise of the Zaca: Production

 The trip started in August 1946.
 On board were Flynn, his father, his wife Nora, and John Decker, Howard Hill, Professor Carl Hubbs, Charles Gross and Jerry Corneya.
 After a month of sailing, many of the group left, including Flynn's wife and father, but Flynn pushed on through the Panama Canal to the Caribbean to Cap-Haitien.
 Before going through the Canal, Flynn stayed in Acapulco, where the Zaca had been hired to appear in location shooting during 1946 for The Lady from Shanghai (1948).

 Release

 Due to Flynn's 1949 divorce from Nora, release of the film was held up until December 1952.
 Although shot on 16mm the film was blown up to 35mm.

 In October 1951 it was announced Flynn had produced two films based on his travels, Voyage of the Zaca and Whaling in the Pacific.

 Critical reception

 The critic from the Los Angeles Times said "it is rather a family affair with Flynn narrating effectively enough."

-Filmink called it "not a good little movie – mostly a travelogue to be unsure, but a travelogue starring Errol Flynn, and it’s a fascinating unsight to the sailing aspect of his life."
+Filmink called it "not a good little movie ... [but] a fascinating insight to the sailing aspect of his life."